Power of Attorney for Property: What You Must Know

 How Does Power of Attorney for Property Work?

-Power of Attorney for Property: Documents for Registration
+Documents Required for Registration

-1. Passport-size photos of both the parties
+• Passport-size photographs of both parties

 Power of Attorney for Property: Formats and Templates